BLopo20/Parkinson-s-Disease-Datasets/README.md

 This database provides biomedical voice measurements from 42 subjects with early stage PD, recorded at the subject's house, for the remote monitoring of symptom progression.

 Data was collected with the Intel At-Home Testing Device (AHTD), a telemonitoring system that includes a high-quality microphone headset.
 An automatic alarm reminder prompts the patient to undertake the tasks to measure speech and voice on a weekly basis.
 The two types of audio recordings were sustained phonations and running speech tests in which the subject describes a photograph displayed on the AHTD's screen.
-On the day the data collection occured, six phonations tests were recorded, four at a comfortable pitch and loudness and two at twice thi initial loudness.
+On the day the data collection occurred, six phonation tests were recorded, four at a comfortable pitch and loudness and two at twice the initial loudness.

 All subjects were off their medication during the six month duration of the study.
-The subjects performed a UPDRS evaluation at the begining of the study, after three months, and after six months.
+The subjects performed a UPDRS evaluation at the beginning of the study, after three months, and after six months.
 The subjects demographic data and UPDRS evaluation points are shown on the following table.

 |Characteristic                      |PD group (n=42)               |
 |------------------------------------|------------------------------|